Search

 Shepody

-Usage: Early direct delivery or stored for processing into french-fried product.
+Usage: Early direct delivery or stored for processing into French-fried product.
 Shepody potatoes have medium to low specific gravity (averaging 1.078) and high sugar content after storage at 45° F.

 Tuber Appearance: This white-fleshed potato has buff or white skin and is long and flattened in appearance.